bringauto/mission-module/docs/mission_module.md

 ## Structure

-The basic message structure for message in Internal and External protocol is described [here](https://ref.bringautofleet.com/r/protocol/v2/2.0.1/message-structure).

 Below, the data passed in the messages used in the External Protocol are described.
 The data structure can be also found in the [.proto](../lib/protobuf-mission-module/) file.

 ## Status payload data